 Keep in mind that works of fiction and magazines in other languages may be found in the library's print collection.

 The following are part of Upper Arlington Public Library's premium resources.
 Unless you are in one of our library locations, you will need your library card number to access them.
 Please note: Links to our databases open in a new window or tab in your browser.

 Mango Languages - An online language-learning system designed to help people learn Spanish, French, Japanese, Brazilian Portuguese, German, Mandarin Chinese, Greek, Italian and many more.

 Oxford English Dictionary - Get definitions and the histories of over 600,000 words covering 100,000 years of history in this authority on the English language.

-Literature Resource Center - Are you looking for literary criticisms on a certain book, poem or short story, or do you want to read a biography of a prominent author or read a plot synopsis of a classic?
+Artemis Literary Sources - Are you looking for literary criticisms on a certain book, poem or short story, or do you want to read a biography of a prominent author or read a plot synopsis of a classic?
 For research on all literary topics, authors and their works, this database includes full-text research articles covering all genres, disciplines, time periods and regions of the world.

 Literary Reference Center - This database is another great source for information on thousands of authors and their works across literary disciplines and time-frames.

 Novelist Plus - The source for those always wondering what to read next, Novelist Plus is a comprehensive and easy-to-use reader's advisory tool for fiction and non-fiction.

 Literature Databases: American & English Literature Collection -This source is a collection of works of poetry, drama and prose from the 16th through 20th centuries, based on books and other sources originally published in print.